rubenchenevat/rubenchenevat.github.io/_pages/about.md

 ### PhD work

 During my PhD, I worked on crop irrigation decision support tools in the context of climate change and water resource preservation.
 Both analytical and numerical approaches were developed to study optimal irrigation strategies under state constraints, deficit irrigation frameworks, and weather uncertainties.
-This project relied on a double modeling approach, combining a theoretical optimal control model with the operational simulation tool [Optirrig](https://optirrighive.pages-forge.inrae.fr/optirrigCORE/){:target="_blank"}.
+This project relied on a double modelling approach, combining a theoretical optimal control model with the operational simulation tool [Optirrig](https://optirrighive.pages-forge.inrae.fr/optirrigCORE/){:target="_blank"}.

 ### Current research

-My current research explores stochastic optimal control problems with constraints, with particular interest in jump systems and applications to areas such as insurance, epidemiology, and resource management under uncertainty.
+My current research explores stochastic optimal control problems with constraints, with particular interest in jump systems and applications to areas such as agriculture, insurance, epidemiology, and resource management under uncertainty.